guertinlab/Nascent_RNA_Methods/README.md

 # One time software installations, downloads, and processing steps

 Many processes, downloads, and software installations are reused in analyses.
-Althouhg we refer to these as "one-time" steps, annotations are often updated and newer software versions are released.
+Although we refer to these as "one-time" steps, annotations are often updated and newer software versions are released.

 ## Dependencies, software, and scripts

-Although we present novel quality control metrics and specialized software herein, most of the workflow depends upon more general software.
+We present novel quality control metrics and specialized software herein, but much of the workflow depends upon more general software.
 Fortunately, this software is well-maintained and documented, so we only provide a short description and the links below.

 [Cite all the software in line]